Naveen Agnihotri is a specialist Property Barrister at 4-5 Gray's Inn Chambers, based in Gray's Inn Square, London.

 Naveen assists Corporate and Private Landlords, Management Companies, Surveyors, Developers, Estate & Lettings Agents, Local Authorities, Registered Social Landlords (Housing Associations), Insurers, Lenders and Auctioneers.
 Whether you have a commercial, residential or social housing letting issue, Naveen is able to provide advice, assistance and representation on all matters relating to Landlord & Tenant law as well as Property/Real Estate law.

-As a Public Access Barrister, Naveen is able to provide you with direct legal representation on various property related matters.
+As an accredited public access barrister, Naveen is able to provide you with direct legal representation on various property related matters.
 Please see our individual services pages for details on the types of issues that we can assist with or contact us to discuss your particular problem.

 Why Use a Barrister?